The man bun was one of the BIGGEST hairstyle trends in 2015 – and it definitely still is.

 That means washing it regularly with a shampoo that maintains strong strands, a healthy scalp and the right level of moisture.
 Invest in a high-quality shampoo along with a separate conditioner if your hair tends to be dry.
 Get a brush or a wide-toothed comb that minimizes breakage, and have split ends trimmed regularly to prevent your hair from looking burned out or crispy.

 Semi, Half Or a Full Man Bun?

 While your hair is growing, you can try each of the three different versions of the man bun to decide which one looks best.
-A semi bun or topknot uses only the hair on the top of your head and is therefore smaller than other types of bun.
+A semi bun or topknot uses only the hair on the top of your head and is, therefore, smaller than other types of the bun.

 A half bun gathers most of your hair into a bun style but leaves some strands loose to create a combination between a man bun and a ponytail.
 This look is best suited to casual situations or when you’re hanging out at home.

 A full bun has a sleeker appearance because it uses all of the hair on your head.
 This is the most common form of the bun and requires your hair to be at its maximum length.

 A topknot man bun is close to the top of your head.
 Most other buns are lower, but placing the bun too low can make it messy and difficult to maintain.
 The best spot for your own man bun may depend on where you’re planning to sport the style.

 If you’re headed out on a date and want to add a dramatic touch to your outfit, a high bun may be the way to go.
 At work, however, a lower bun is a more appropriate choice.